Chlorambucil for nephrotic syndrome

 Your child’s stools (poo) may seem black and tar-like, but this is rare.

 There may sometimes be other side effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side effects to a UK safety scheme at www.mhra.gov.uk/yellowcard

 Can other medicines be given at the same time as Chlorambucil?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Chlorambucil should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving chlorambucil.
+- Chlorambucil should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Chlorambucil.